magomimmo/modern-cljs/doc/tutorial-20.md

 way to publish the next stable release which is more evoluted that the current one.

-`Enfocus` has a directory structure that is a lot different from the usual ones.
+`Enfocus` has a directories layout that is a lot different from the usual ones.

 ```bash